 The Business as it Pertains to Divorce

-Florida business owners put time, sweat, blood and tears into your business.
+Florida business owners put time, sweat, blood, and tears into your business.
 Unfortunately, the hard work of many business owners goes to waste because of divorce.
 If you and your spouse run a business together, it is often great while you are together.
-But things get tricky once divorce is on the table.
+But things get tricky once a divorce is on the table.

 Today we will take a look at ways you can protect your business in the event of a divorce.
 There are ways to divide family business that can keep you from losing everything you worked hard on.

 Prenuptial and postnuptial agreements

 Forbes takes a look at how division of family business works during a divorce.
 First, they point out that in some scenarios, a spouse may get up to 50 percent of a business.
 They also point out that you should take protective measures years in advance.
 This includes having prenuptial agreements signed.
 You may also want to consider other protective measures.
 One is making transfers to an irrevocable trust.